paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ### Statutory Notes

 #### References in Text
 The Reclamation Projects Act of 1939, referred to in subsec. (b), is act Aug.
 4, 1939, ch.
 418, 53 Stat.
-1187, as amended, which is classified principally to subchapter X (§ 485 et seq.) of this chapter.
+1187, which is classified principally to subchapter X (§ 485 et seq.) of this chapter.
 For complete classification of this Act to the Code, see [section 485k of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-485k) and Tables.

 This Act, referred to in subsec. (c)(1)(A), (2), probably means the Water Supply Act of 1958.
 See below.

 #### Amendments
+2022—Subsec. (b).
+Pub.
+L. 117–263 substituted in fourth proviso “For Corps of Engineers projects, all annual operation and maintenance costs for municipal and industrial water supply storage under this section shall be reimbursed from State or local interests on an annual basis, and all repair, rehabilitation, and replacement costs for municipal and industrial water supply storage under this section shall be reimbursed from State or local interests (1) without interest, during construction of the repair, rehabilitation, or replacement, (2) with interest, in lump sum on the completion of the repair, rehabilitation, or replacement, or (3) at the request of the State or local interest, with interest, over a period of not more than 25 years beginning on the date of completion of the repair, rehabilitation, or replacement, with repayment contracts providing for recalculation of the interest rate at 5-year intervals.
+At the request of the State or local interest, the Secretary of the Army shall amend a repayment contract entered into under this section on or before December 23, 2022, for the purpose of incorporating the terms and conditions described in paragraph (3) of the preceding sentence.” for “For Corps of Engineers projects, all annual operation, maintenance, and replacement costs for municipal and industrial water supply storage under the provisions of this section shall be reimbursed from State or local interests on an annual basis.”

 2016—Subsec. (f).
 Pub.
 L. 114–322 struck out subsec. (f) which related to the Apalachicola-Chattahoochee-Flint River System and Alabama-Coosa-Tallapoosa River System projects.

 2014—Subsecs. (c) to (e).
 Pub.
 L. 113–121, § 1046(d), added subsec. (c) and redesignated former subsecs. (c) and (d) as (d) and (e), respectively.